koordinator-sh/koordinator/docs/proposals/koordlet/20230728-support-cold-memory-compute.md

 }
 ```

-- Add a filed named in koordlet named feature-gate to start cold page compute in node.
+- Add a field named in koordlet named feature-gate to start cold page compute in node.

 pkg/koordlet/koordlet.go